-24.1 If you are a non-UK postgraduate applicant you must pay a £3,000 deposit.
+24.1 If you are a non-UK/EU taught postgraduate applicant you must pay a £2,000 deposit.
 The deposit must be paid by the date stated in your offer letter and will be used to pay part of your fees.
-You will need to pay the rest of your fees, or your first instalment if paragraph 23.5 applies, when you complete online registration and payment must be prior to enrolment.
+You will need to pay the rest of your fees when you enrol.

-We will not need a deposit if a government body, company or other organisation is sponsoring you and your sponsor has provided an official letter or purchase order to us to confirm that they will pay your fees in full.
-You must provide this document to us when you accept your offer.
+We will not need a deposit if a government body, company or other organisation is sponsoring you and your sponsor has provided